 So, how much can you afford?
 Interest.com, a leading personal finance site, recommends using a "20/4/10 rule."
 This rule contains the following guidelines:

 Instead of purchasing a car you’ll need to lease or finance, consider buying one you can afford to purchase outright.
 This will lower your car insurance payments as you’ll no longer be required to carry both collision and liability coverage.

 Shop around and compare car insurance quotes from multiple insurance companies.
 Remember to ask for a list of all discounts provided.
 Sometimes car insurance companies offer discounts you may not be aware of.

 In addition to claiming all the discounts you may qualify for, another way to save on auto insurance premiums is to determine what your state’s minimum levels of liability coverage is and match it.
 Most insurance agents won’t recommend this as car values and medical costs increase every year, making having the bare minimum coverage a risky bet.
 If you’re willing to take this risk and can locate an agent willing to write the policy, it can drastically reduce your car insurance payment.

 If you've fallen on hard times—and you're not alone—don't treat your auto insurance as an optional expenditure unless you can give up driving altogether.
 For most Americans, this isn't a realistic option.
 If you have to, temporarily trim down the policy you have to the bare essentials, but don't forget to increase them as soon as you can afford it.
-Really, you can't afford not to.

 Compare car insurance quotes from top insurance companies and find out how much you could save.